Galaxias fontanus: Range

-The Swan galaxias species are endemic to Eastern Tasmania and only found in freshwater streams within the Swan River catchment.
+The Swan galaxias species is endemic to Eastern Tasmania and only found in freshwater streams within the Swan River catchment.
 It is commonly found along the headwaters of the Upper Swan River, specifically in small tributaries located upstream.
 Within the catchment, the Upper Swan River, Blue Tier Creek and Tater Garden Creek have resided natural populations of the Swan galaxias due to the presence of the Hardings waterfall.
 There are currently nine translocated populations of the fish that have been located within the Swan river.

-In 1864, brown trout (salmo trutta) was introduced into the Swan River catchment and inhabits the downstream tributaries of the Hardings Falls.
+In 1864, brown trout (Salmo trutta) was introduced into the Swan River catchment and inhabits the downstream tributaries of the Hardings Falls.
 The brown trout is a predator to the Swan galaxias causing the species to be restricted to headwater areas.
 Since the introduction of the trout, the historic distribution of the Swan galaxias is unknown.
 The trout was introduced before the Swan galaxias was discovered and formally described.
 However, it has been suggested by Fulton that there was a widespread of the Swan galaxias population within the entire river catchment before trout colonisation.

 The distribution of the Swan galaxias is listed below as described by fresh water ecologist Scott Hardie (2006).

 Habitat

 Swan galaxias exist exclusively in freshwater streams that lead to large rivers.
 It is confined to the headwaters of small streams that are inaccessible to introduced species of fish.
 The streams occupied by the species have a low gradient and shallow waters.
-They’re found in forested areas with rocky pools and instream riparian cover.
+They are found in forested areas with rocky pools and instream riparian cover.

 Larvae and juveniles are located in schools of open water in slow moving areas of runs and riffles.
 Adults inhabit slow flowing tide pools with abundant instream and sidestream vegetation cover.

 Feeding

-Adult Swan galaxias are “opportunistic carnivores” that feed on aquatic and terrestrial species.
+Adult Swan galaxias are "opportunistic carnivores" that feed on aquatic and terrestrial species.
 They specifically eat adult forms of terrestrial insects (typically ants, beetles, grasshoppers and crickets) that fall into the water from the sidestream vegetation.
 Other prey they routinely feed off is aquatic insects (such as stoneflies, dragonflies and mayflies) and small planktonic crustaceans (such as water fleas, krill and copepods).
 The larvae and juvenile fish feed off algae found on rocky substances of the stream floor.